a-n-rose/a-n-rose.github.io/_posts/2018-08-29-comparing-prosody.md

 Cat vs Rooster Mimic
 * -0.1367108903732711

 Wow!
 Including the window of 256ms made already a huge difference!
 One problem: the computation time is too long for a silly mimic game.

-Just for comparison, here are the computation times of pitch and stft extraction that I've completed thus far (on the original cat wavefile):
+A comparison of calculation times (of pitch and STFT) and scores with varying millisecond intervals and window lengths (local vs long-term i.e. 0ms vs 256ms):

-Calculating the pitch with Librosa's default Values:
+### Calculation times and scores with Librosa's default Values:
+Pitch:
 * 0.09511232376098633 seconds

-Calculating pitch at 1 ms intervals:
+STFT:
+* Not computed

+Similarity score for the matched mimic: -0.6818043886826649

+Similarity score for the random mimic: -0.2219641856228962

+### Calculation times and scores with 1 millisecond intervals:
+Pitch
 * 0.6700444221496582 seconds

-Calculating STFT at 1 ms intervals:
+STFT:
 * 0.2541377544403076 seconds

-Calculating pitch at 1 ms intervals with 256 windows:
+Similarity score for the matched mimic: -0.5827660456045796

+Similarity score for the random mimic: -0.49357990451239103

+### Calculation times and scores with 1 millisecond intervals and 256 ms windows
+Pitch:
 * 2.5810253620147705 seconds

-Calculating STFT at 1 ms intervals with 256 windows:
+STFT:
 * 1.2656512260437012 seconds

-How do the scores and times compare with 10 ms windows?
+Similarity score for the matched mimic: 0.2313280069785804

+Similarity score for the random mimic: -0.1367108903732711

-### With 10 millisecond intervals:
+### Calculation times and scores with 10 millisecond intervals:

+Pitch:
-Duration of pitch calculation with 10.0 ms intervals: 0.0620427131652832 seconds
+* 0.0620427131652832 seconds

+STFT:
-Duration of STFT calculation with 10.0 ms intervals: 0.0929727554321289 seconds
+* 0.0929727554321289 seconds

 Similarity score for the matched mimic: -0.5672101641613938

 Similarity score for the random mimic: -0.43661382558278505

-### With 10 millisecond intervals and 256 ms windows:
+### Calculation times and scores with 10 millisecond intervals and 256 ms windows:

-Duration of STFT calculation with 10.0 ms intervals and 256.0 ms windows: 0.1283879280090332 seconds

-Duration of pitch calculation with 10.0 ms intervals and 256.0 ms windows: 0.20823955535888672 seconds
+Pitch:
+* 0.20823955535888672 seconds

+STFT:
+* 0.1283879280090332 seconds

 Similarity score for the matched mimic over longer intervals: 0.1726895461780784

 Similarity score for the random mimic over longer intervals: -0.11110679757542691

+Comparing the calcuation times and the scores, it looks like using the 10 millisecond intervals with 256 millisecond window lengths is the way to go.
+What would be interesting to know is if the new settings also score other sounds better.
+Let's compare the orignal settings with the new ones I've configured.